profburke/git101/03-branch.md

 1. Create a new branch called `hotfix`
 2. Add a file `patch.c` (_just put 1-2 lines of random text in it_) and commit it.
 3. Switch back to the main branch.
-Will the `` file be there?
+If you list the  directory, will `patch.c` be there?
 4. Switch to the `experiment-1` branch.
 Which files will be there?

 #### Further Reading